 One of the best strategies we have found for long-term enjoyment of the aquarium hobby is keeping it simple.
 As a fellow hobbyist I appreciate the excitement that comes when you see the vast variety of marine life available at the local fish store and online.
 However, such excitement must be tempered by the realization that you will have to spend time caring for that particular critter for at least months and possibly years.

 There are some species there are notoriously hard to care for in aquaria because of their dietary needs.
 One example is fish that refuse to eat freeze-dried or frozen foods, and will only eat live foods.
 The most popular examples of these are dragonette fish, and wild seahorses.
-While these are interesting fish to have the burden placed on the owner responsible for feeding them can often lead to frustration with the hobby as it takes up an increasing amount of your time.
-If live foods cannot be reliably obtained and fed regularly the fish may suffer health wise.
+While these are interesting fish, the burden placed on the owner responsible for feeding them can often lead to frustration with the hobby as it takes up an increasing amount of your time.
+If live foods cannot be reliably obtained and fed regularly the fish may suffer.

 Other animals that present feeding issues are predators.
 Predators tend to be intelligent, and many are fun to watch.
 However they make keeping an aquarium difficult.
 This is because predators tend to be messy eaters, (eels are notorious for this issue), and because they may eat their tank mates.
 It is also important to remember that not all predators are fish.
 There are predatory snails, crabs, lobsters, and mantis shrimp that can crawl around your tank and cause just as much havoc as those that swim around it.
 The limitations caused by adding a predator to your aquarium should be weighed against your desire to keep the animal.